2i2c-org/infrastructure/docs/howto/operate/setup-ci-cd-aws.md

 5. Check if the cluster was added to the [CI deploy-hubs workflow](https://github.com/2i2c-org/pilot-hubs/blob/e96e7bcded187870dc2e07d6626de8a12586ed32/.github/workflows/deploy-hubs.yaml#L31-L36)

    :::{note}
    We are conditionally installing `kops` if the provider is `aws` even with EKS-based cluster.
+Installing `kops` is easier than developing a more sophisticated CI/CD specification to differentiate between `kops` and EKS-based clusters.
+It needs to be fixed/improved in the future.
    :::